 Miss Peacock - who was born at Dauphin, Manitoba, and raised in Craigmyle, Alberta - was a school teacher in rural Alberta before she turned to nursing in the 1930's.
-She graduated (with a gold medal) from the St. Boniface Hospital School of Nursing in 1934, worked for two years as head nurse and nursing instructor at the St. Boniface Sanatorium, then in 1936 joined the newly organized Indian Health Services as a school and reserve nurse at the remote outpost of Lac la Ronge.
-Here, alone, with only a radio to summon outside assistance, she worked a 16-hour day, attending as best she could to the assorted health problems of old and young. travelling thousands of miles by canoe, plane and dog sled, always having to accept the most primitive conditions.
-The inevitable result four years later - was a breakdown of her own health and the necessary decision to change to a less hazardous job.
+She graduated (with a gold medal) from the St. Boniface Hospital School of Nursing in 1934, worked for two years as head nurse and nursing instructor at the St. Boniface Sanatorium, then in 1936 joined the newly organized Indian Health Services as a school and reserve nurse at the remote outpost of Lac la decision to change to a less hazardous job.